Trichiini

 The Trichiini are a tribe of the scarab beetle family (Scarabaeidae), though historically they were often classified as a subfamily, Trichiinae.
 In Europe, the conspicuous bee beetles (Trichius) are probably the best-known genus of the tribe.

 They vary in size from 6 to 65 mm and can be distinguished from Cetoniini by having covered epimeres, and lateral edges of the elytra which are not trimmed.

 The adults feed on sugar-rich secretions of stems, leaves, fruits and flowers of different plants.
 Most larvae develop in rotten wood.

+Taxonomy

+Historically, a number of subtribes (Cryptodontina, Incaina, Osmodermatina, Platygeniina) was included in this tribe.
+However, these are now treated as full tribes.